 - The stem cells are injected through your IV catheter.

 - You remain awake during the procedure; it will not hurt.

 - The process takes anywhere from 30 minutes to four hours.
 The amount of time depends on the amount of fluid in the stem cell product.

 After your transplant, you will need to remain in the hospital’s transplant unit until your bone marrow has recovered.
 The expected hospital stay for an autologous transplant is two to three weeks.
 The expected hospital stay for allogeneic transplant is three to four weeks.
 While you are recovering, our experienced, dedicated transplant nurses will care for you.
 During this period, we will test your blood daily to track your progress.
 We will also monitor you carefully for side effects from chemotherapy and radiation, as well as for infections, graft vs. host disease (if you have an allogeneic transplant), and graft failure.

-You will be required to follow-up and have regular check-ups with the BMT clinic at MedStar Georgetown after the completion of your transplant.
+You will be required to follow-up and have regular check-ups with the stem cell transplant clinic at MedStar Georgetown after the completion of your transplant.
 In addition, you will need a caregiver to be on hand to help you on a day-to-day basis during your recovery for the first two weeks of recovery for autologous transplant and for the first one-hundred days following an allogeneic transplant.

 Who Can Be a Caregiver?